yodrew/darkroomretreat/manuscript/acknowledgments.md

 ### end {#end}

 I called some people here guides, but anyone who hosted me also guided me.
 I've needed a lot of help for a long time.
 Everyone on this list put a lot of time and energy into me and my work.
-There was never any messing around.

-Ok, maybe a little.

 I also made enemies and hurt some people along the way.
 I'm sorry it didn't go the way we thought at first.
 Here's hoping it was not in vain.

 Acknowledgments in books usually bore me.
 This one I cannot reread without weeping.
-Onward, then, till the task is complete.
+Onward, then till the task is complete.